 |Regular Decision||January 15|

-Applications must be submitted through the Common Application on the deadline indicated below.
+Applications must be submitted through the Common Application.

 Supporting documents may be submitted after the deadline to complete a student's application.
 However, an application cannot be reviewed until all documents have been received by the admissions office.

 Applications received after the January 15 Regular Decision deadline will be considered on a space-available basis.

 - The Common Application, including the personal essay and University of Redlands member questions

 - $50 application fee